leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 So lets get started to do some page extraction.
 The `extractTournamentUrls()` gets all tournament details urls and returns a list of them.
-Before writing the extraction code for this page you will have to inspect the html contents, pinpoint which elements you need and find characteristic of the html tag to identify that specific part(s) of the html DOM.
+Before writing the extraction code for this page you will have to inspect the html contents, pinpoint which elements you need and find characteristics of the html tag to identify that specific part(s) of the html DOM.
 Common things used for searching are `classes`, `ids`, `html tag names` and `html tag attributes`.

 Example